Clicky

 Selfish ambition or self-punishment are not characteristics of true humility.
 It says, “Love your neighbor as yourself,” not “Hate yourself; love your neighbor as yourself.”
 Self-hate is wicked, the same mindset as hatred of others (just as suicide is a form of murder).

 Humble people do not see anything wrong with their existence.
-They do not see themselves as destroying everything they come in contact with or wasting the space they occupy.
-They can move around the world with ease and a spring in their step.
+They do not see themselves as destroying everything they come into contact with or wasting the space they occupy.
+They can move around the world with ease and a spring in their step as they celebrate other people’s accomplishments over their own interests.

 Humility Does Not Equate To Hiding

 Not disguising your skills and abilities is being humble.
-The death of this lustful, self-referential paradigm is humility.
-It entails respecting your contribution to the world along with all of its other positive aspects.
+The death of this lustful, self-referential paradigm is true humility.
+Humility in the Bible teaches us that it entails respecting your contribution to the world along with all of its other positive aspects.

-Being proud of your accomplishment and able to talk freely about it while being three times as proud of your colleague’s work is what is meant by humility.
+While it’s true that God opposes the proud, there is nothing wrong with being proud of your accomplishments and being able to talk freely about them.
+But it is not vain conceit when you are three times as proud of your colleague’s work.
+This is what is meant by humility.
 Being such a person is a joy and a form of freedom rather than a burden.
+It means we value other people’s work above our own interests.

 man kneeling in church praying and humility meaning in the bible